 How to Hack on lem Itself

-There are two ways to hack/develop lem.
+There are two ways to hack on/develop Lem:

 M-x start-lisp-repl